kumpan/unikorn/content/unikorns/2021-02-23-felicia-öhrn.md

 ---
 ![Felicia Öhrn](../assets/felicia.png "Felicia Öhrn")

-Felicia has a degree in sociologi, and experience of working with people in both administrative contexts and in the face to face interaction.
-She has the ability to read the situation and search for the most optimal solution for any project.
+Felicia has a degree in sociology, and experience of working with people in both administrative contexts and in face to face interactions.
+She has the ability to read the situation and research for the most optimal solution for projects.

 By utilising the relationship touchpoint between man and technology, she will cease more opportunities and ultimately reach set goals.